thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 Without pretence, in 2021, **Done** should at least mean *running satisfactorily in production*.

 However, this is still not a standard practice.
-Many times, *Done* still means developer-complete.
-This means the feature is implemented.
+Many times, *Done* still means developer-complete, i.e. the feature is implemented.
-Hopefully unit tests and automated acceptance tests exist for the feature.
+Hopefully the feature is guarded by unit tests and automated acceptance tests.
 At best, it has been validated by the product manager on the branch.
-But, there is no guarantee for this.

 But there is still a lot of work to be done before the feature gets into production.
 Here is a minimal list of activities to move from developer-complete to live traffic: